-Ingredients of our Kofta Kebab recipe
+Ingredients of our Kofta With Tahini recipe

 Variation of Your Kebab Recipe

-.Traditionally, Kofta Kebabs feature a layer of half-fried potatoes, generously coated with tahini sauce before baking.
+Traditionally, Kofta with tahini sauce features a layer of half-fried potatoes generously coated with tahini sauce before baking.
 They are typically served with pita bread or alongside rice.
-For a delightful twist on this classic preparation, you can substitute the tahini with tomato sauce and fresh tomatoes.
-This variation, known as “kofta bil al seeneha” or “kofta in a pan,” introduces a tantalizingly tangy contrast to the rich meat.
+You can substitute the tahini with tomato sauce and fresh tomatoes for a delightful twist on this classic preparation.
+This variation, known as “kofta bil al scene” or “kofta in a pan,” introduces a tantalizingly tangy contrast to the rich meat.

 What should I serve with Kofta Kebabs?